schmiddr/aws-lambda-ddns-function/README.md

 #####Step 4 – Create the private hosted zone in Route 53

 To create the private hosted zone in Route 53, follow the steps outlined in [Creating a Private Hosted Zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html).

+#####Step 5 – Create a DHCP options set and associate it with the VPC

+In this step, you create a new DHCP options set and set the domain to be that of your private hosted zone.

+1) Follow the steps outlined in [Creating a DHCP Options Set](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html#CreatingaDHCPOptionSet) to create a new set of DHCP options.

+2) In the **Create DHCP options set** dialog box, give the new options set a name, set **Domain name** to the name of the private hosted zone that you created in Route 53, and set **Domain name servers** to “AmazonProvidedDNS”.
+Choose **Yes, Create**.